tombetthauser/learning-cpp/README.md

 ## Resources

-The following external resources might provide you with all the basic introduction you need.
-After you get the basic syntax down in any new language a great next step is simply to start doing easy leetcode problems that you're very comfortable with and checking the leetcode discussion section to get exposed to new syntax alternatives and patterns.
+The following external resources are intended provide you with all the basic introduction you need to C++.
+After you get the basic syntax down in any new language a great next step is simply to start doing easy leetcode problems that you feel comfortable with and checking the leetcode discussion section to get exposed to new syntax alternatives and patterns.
 After this finding code along mini-projects on youtube etc can be a fun way to deepen your experience, especially with a non-web-oriented language like C++ where the common uses may not be immediately apparent.

 ### 1. Getting Set Up